philipbergen/zero/README.md

 ### Push-pull fan-in

-Useful for workers feeding status messages to a central publisher that has many subscribers listening in.
+Useful for workers feeding status messages or objects to a persistence.
+E.g. logfile writer.

 ```python
 # The pull (bind) server